 As an overall evaluation I would like to mention that these 84 Di Sarli Music-Hall recordings were all very well done, they sound great, especially the original 7″ vinyls.
 When you listen to a well-preserved copy, you get indeed the impression that the maestro himself is descending from the heavens, MH themselves called their sound fidelity equal to reality, fidelidad que iguala a la realidad.
 This high sound quality is though not always maintained on later vinyl re-editions, especially the 12″ vinyls often have less good sound.
 They partly messed up the original equalisation and added on the latest generation LPs some reverberation.
 There are also some strange problems with the gain where the sound engineer started the transfer too loud and corrected the gain only later after the first bars.
 On the earlier 10″ and 12″ vinyls there is very muffled sound on some tracks which are therefore virtually useless.
 A few tracks on these next generation vinyl transfers are OK.
 Also positive to mention, I didn’t recognise any pitch/speed problems on the following generation vinyl transfers like one sadly often hears with other record labels.

-First 12″ MH LP series from around 1958, 12 of the 84 total tracks are missing, as if one 12″ LP record was never produced (at least I haven’t seen it and I think it doesn’t exist).
+On the first 12″ MH LP series from around 1958, 12 of the 84 total tracks are missing, as if one 12″ LP record was never produced (at least I haven’t seen it and I think it doesn’t exist).
 This is often an indicator that the record label didn’t find back their own material when they prepared for a re-edition years later …

 The downscaling of the initially ambitious project and the too early adoption of vinyl for the domestic market with all the resulting problems might have contributed why Carlos Di Sarli returned by the beginning of 1954 to RCA Victor.
 It could also be related to the change of the recording studio, the last 24 recordings were produced at the studios of Radio Splendid.
 But maybe it was just the end of their contract.
 There is a lot to speculate which is favored by the circumstance that the initial distribution of Music-Hall seems rather experimental based on a trail and error method.
 Discomania shows him in their August 1954 edition as to be back at the RCA Victor studios without mentioning any further motives for the change.

 Concerning the concept of guest artists, finally, the 7″ vinyl series has numbering discontinuities when we check the discography.
 During the first 10 records the numbers were all used for Carlos Di Sarli and then there are holes.
 These missing record numbers were actually used for other artists and genres, like Cole Porter (LP-1033), Herbert ‘Happy’ Lawson (LP-1044) and a lot more.
-The Giácomo Rondinella and Luis Sagi-Vela recordings were running on a separate record number prefix in order to distinguish the classical music aspect, the LP-5000 series, the LP-1000-series was initially the popular music classification.
+The Giácomo Rondinella and Luis Sagi-Vela recordings were running on a separate record number prefix in order to distinguish the classical music aspect, the LP-5000 series.
+The LP-1000-series was initially the popular music classification.
 All these recordings were never published together on a shared record like the initial idea proposed but were juxtaposed on separate records.

 It’s much later that Carlos Di Sarli recorded an LP album alongside with another artist.
 By then he had long left MH and after some years at RCA Victor he joined the Philips label during his last recording sessions with the orchestra.
 This shared record was published in 1960 and it’s called Carlos Di Sarli mano a mano con el Dixie.
 Los Estudiantes Holandeses are also known as the Dutch College Swing Band.
-The record contains a succession of one track by Di Sarli and one swing orchestra track, in ping-pong battle mode, all recorded in a live environment.
+The record contains a succession of one track by Di Sarli and one swing orchestra track, in ping-pong battle mode, all recorded in a (fake sounding) live environment.
 In the end his idea of an intercultural concept became a reality!

 As we can see now from our future perspective the high goals of the initial Music-Hall project were flattened and a compromise was found.
 The recordings were nearly exclusively distributed in Argentina and Uruguay and the guest artist concept abandoned.
 Instead of exporting Argentine titles to the rest of the world, mostly foreign artists were imported into the domestic record market via Music-Hall.
 The maestro delivered fantastic recordings but they didn’t find any major international resonance back in the days.
 How would he be delighted to see that nowadays his music is played globally!